-When poor behaviour is identified, sanctions will implemented consistently and fairly in line with the Behaviour Policy.
-Good schools will have a range of disciplinary measures.
+When poor behaviour is identified, sanctions will be implemented consistently and fairly in line with the Behaviour Policy.
+Good schools have a range of disciplinary measures.
 At Byley Primary School and Nursery, staff will use their professional judgment and experience to determine what is appropriate and reasonable, these sanctions will include:

-• Issuing a verbal warning/reminder of the expected behaviour

-- Moving a child's name to amber - Working on a different table - Working outside the classroom - Missing part of playtime/lunchtime - Loss of privileges for instance the loss of a prized responsibility - Missing break time - Detention during lunch time, or other appropriate time - Informing parents/carers - Being sent to the Headteacher or another member of staff in the absence of the Headteacher - School based community service or imposition task when the task is seen as a punishment- such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti - Being placed "on a behaviour contract" for behaviour monitoring - In more extreme and/or persistent cases the school may use temporary or permanent exclusion.
+- Issuing a verbal warning/reminder of the expected behaviour - Moving a child's name to amber - Working on a different table - Working outside the classroom - Loss of privileges for instance the loss of a prized responsibility - Detention during playtime/ lunchtime - Informing parents/carers - Being sent to the Headteacher or another member of staff in the absence of the Headteacher - School based community service or imposition task when the task is seen as a punishment - such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti - Behaviour letters being sent home to parents - Being placed "on a behaviour contract/plan" for behaviour monitoring - In more extreme and/or persistent cases the school may use temporary or permanent exclusion.